HelmyBlub/chatSim/tasks.md

 Tasks done today:
+- baking game:
+        - shape dough into balls and put in oven until full
+            - can be faster with more chatters
+        - fills oven with cookies
+        - if oven is full, it automatically starts baking
 - filter out ! or other for commands
     - why does "!" not end up in my chats?
 -baking game